 Multiple Sire Registration Policy

-To register a multiple sired litter, all pups, dam and sire must submit DNA samples through NAVHDA for testing.
+To register a litter with multiple sires, all pups, dam and sires must submit DNA samples through NAVHDA for testing.
 The DNA kits for the litter will be discounted to $50 for each pup.
 The DNA results will assign to each puppy to the proper breeding pair.

 Mandatory DNA Profiling

 While the DNA program is required for litter registration, it is also offered to any single registration, kennel name or transfer of owner.
 NAVHDA reserves the right to require any dog, dogs, or entire litters to be DNA profiled and/or have parentage verification pursuant to the maintenance of the integrity of NAVHDA records.
 A person who refuses to consent to profiling of a dog over which he/she has legal control, may be barred from all NAVHDA privileges.

 Any NAVHDA customer who questions the recorded parentage of a dog or litter may submit a complaint in writing to NAVHDA requesting DNA testing.
 The complaint must be accompanied by a deposit of $500.00.
 If the allegation is sustained, the deposit is returned.
 If the allegation is not sustained, the deposit is forfeited and becomes the property of NAVHDA.

 In cases where parentage is shown to be incorrect, NAVHDA will work with customers to correct the registrations of dogs and litters when possible.
 The responsible parties will be billed for the DNA processing costs and registration correction fees.
 Registration services will be placed on hold until payment is made.
 When corrections cannot be made, the registrations will be revoked.
 A person who refuses to consent to these restrictions may be barred from all NAVHDA privileges.